Elbali-Mohammed/Thermal-Moisture-Detection/thermal_moisture_app/app/README.md

 streamlit run app/app.py
 ```

 Streamlit will open the local application in a browser.
-Upload a PNG, JPG, JPEG, TIFF, or TIF thermal image.
+Upload thermal image(s).

-then make the matching architecture-only adjustment (for example, `classes`, `num_labels`, or checkpoint key).
-This does not change the finalized model or evaluation.